Non-metric geometry as the origin of mass in gauge theories of scale invariance: Conclusions

 We discussed phenomenological aspects of non-metricity in theories beyond the SM and Einstein gravity that have a {\it gauged} scale symmetry.
 One argument in favour of this symmetry is the gauge principle: similarly to the SM as a gauge theory, we seek a gauge theory of scale invariance that recovers Einstein gravity in its broken phase.

 What is the 4D underlying geometry of such theories?
-One can consider theories based on the Weyl geometry which has a {\it gauged} scale symmetry by construction i.e. the Weyl connection has this symmetry.
-A second option is to consider the Palatini approach to gravity in which the (offshell) connection of the underlying geometry also has this symmetry, being independent of the metric.
-The consequence is that the underlying geometry of these theories is {\it non-metric.} This situation is different from theories based on the (metric) pseudo-Riemannian geometry with a local scale symmetry (no gauge field) under which its Levi-Civita connection is not invariant i.e. the geometry does not share the (space-time) symmetry of the action - this may raise questions about their consistency.
+One can consider theories based on the Weyl geometry which has a {\it gauged} scale symmetry built in i.e. the Weyl connection has this symmetry.
+A second option is to consider the Palatini approach to gravity in which the (offshell) connection of the underlying geometry also has this symmetry, being independent of the metric and its Weyl transformation.
+The consequence is that the underlying geometry of these theories is non-metric i.e. $\tilde\nabla_\lambda g_{\mu\nu}\not=0$; in other words, non-metricity is a result of gauging the scale symmetry ($\omega_\mu$ dynamical).
+This situation is different from theories in which $\omega_\mu$ is not dynamical, based on the (metric) pseudo-Riemannian geometry with a local scale symmetry (no $\omega_\mu$ present) under which its Levi-Civita connection is {\it not} invariant - in such case the geometry does not share the space-time symmetry of the action - which raises concerns about their consistency.

-Non-metricity plays a crucial role in mass generation.
-It ensures the mass generation takes place via spontaneous breaking in quadratic gravity of Weyl or Palatini cases, in the absence of matter.
-This is a consequence of a {\it dynamical} Weyl gauge field present.
-This breaking is not possible in the absence of non-metricity, as we showed (in such case the Weyl gauge boson $\w_\mu$ is ``pure gauge'' and can be integrated out, the theory is Weyl integrable and the geometry is metric).
+Rather than being a problem (as it was thought in the past), non-metricity of Weyl or Palatini cases plays a crucial role in mass generation in gauge theories of scale invariance: it brings mass generation via a Stueckelberg breaking of this symmetry in Weyl or Palatini quadratic gravity {\it in the absence of matter}.
+There are additional advantages of non-metricity.
+Firstly, there is a non-trivial, conserved current associated with the Weyl gauge symmetry and secondly, there are no ghost degrees of freedom in the action with this symmetry.
+This is unlike (metric or integrable) theories with local scale symmetry only (no dynamical $\omega_\mu$) where Weyl current is trivial, as shown by Jackiw and Pi \cite{J1,J2} and a ghost is present.